enginksaa/FlightTicket/README.md

-# Hello visitor you can find my practices under src file i will update this repo while i learning Java
+# Hello visitor you can find my practices under src file
+## I will keep updated this repo until i stop learning Java so It means never :)